fpco/inline-c/inline-c/README.md

 ## ByteStrings

-The `bs-len` and `bs-ptr` ant-quoters in the `C.bsCtx` context work exactly the same as the `vec-len` and `vec-ptr` counterparts, but with strict `ByteString`s.
-The only difference is that it is no necessary to specify the type of the pointer from C -- it is always going to be `char *`:
+The `bs-len` and `bs-ptr` anti-quoters in the `C.bsCtx` context work exactly the same as the `vec-len` and `vec-ptr` counterparts, but with strict `ByteString`s.
+The only difference is that it is not necessary to specify the type of the pointer from C -- it is always going to be `char *`: